We are a 501(c)(3) organization, so your membership is tax-deductible.

 The National Society in Washington DC, which is the umbrella organization; this is what you join when you are elected in college.

-The Chapters - such as at your college, which determined your worthiness to be initiated to Phi Beta Kappa.
+The Chapters - such as at your college which is composed of the PBK faculty of your college and which determined your worthiness to be initiated to Phi Beta Kappa.

 The Associations, such as the Northern California Association (that's us), which are "local" organizations of Phi Betes who join together for various purposes, such as awarding scholarships, honoring excellence in teaching, and providing educational and social activities for its members.

 We send emails or letters asking you to join our Association to help support our awards - this is the only way we can make contact with Phi Betes in California.We would like to have you join us.
-We have many activities in the Bay area (See Past Events for a list).
-Activities are described on our website www.pbknca.org, and in the newsletter we send four times a year to members.
+We have many activities in the Bay area described on our website www.pbknca.com, and in the newsletter we send four times a year to members.
 We have an annual event at Asilomar on Presidents' weekend.
 We also make awards to outstanding graduate students (Scholarship Awards) and to excellent teachers nominated by their students (Teaching Excellence Awards).